cliosight/Docs/README.md

 left join `groups_contacts` gc on gc.contact_id = c.id
 group by c.id
 ```
-Click [here](https://github.com/cliosight/Docs/blob/main/meeting_report_section.json) to view the JSON for this report.
+Click [here](https://github.com/cliosight/Docs/blob/main/meeting_report_section.json) to view the JSON body for this report.

 ## Creating Graphs and Charts with JavaScript libraries and Reports <a name="graphs"></a>
-Tabular data from reports can be used to plot graphs and charts using any standard Javascript or Python libraries for data visualization, Chart.js, Plotly, HighCharts, D3.js, C3.js, Google charts to name a few in Javascript.
+Tabular data from reports can be used to plot graphs and charts using the standard Javascript or Python libraries for data visualization like Chart.js, Plotly, HighCharts, D3.js, C3.js, Google charts to name a few in Javascript.

-One such example is an area chart with Chart.js that depicts datasets from three different datasources, viz. the in-house MySQL, remote MySQL and fully-managed MySQL database instances across different cloud platforms.
+One such example is an area chart with Chart.js that depicts datasets from three different datasources, viz. the in-house MySQL, remote MySQL and fully-managed MySQL database instance across different cloud platforms - GCP, AWS and Azure.

 ![multiple_datasources](https://miro.medium.com/v2/resize:fit:720/format:webp/1*DHi3EsibkdL0mRytmXhoFw.png)